MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 686 - Epilogue 5 - Team Charm - Regirock boss fight.md

 * * *

-*If the Team has encountered Regirock:*
+*If the team has encountered Regirock:*

   * *Anchor: <a name="0"></a>0*